USDA-ARS-GBRU/GuideMaker/README.md

                         Cas9 is 3prime
   --guidelength [10-27], -l [10-27]
-                        Length of the guide sequence --strand {forward,reverse,both}, -s {forward,reverse,both}
-                        Strand of DNA to search
-  --lcp [0-27]          Length of the guide closest to the PAM required to be
+                        Length of the guide sequence --lu [0-27]           Length of a unique zone near the PAM site required to be unique --dist [0-5]          Minimum hamming distance from any other potential guide.
+Default dist is >= 2.
-                        unique
-  --dist [1-5]          Minimum hamming distance from any other potential
-                        guide
   --before [1-500]      keep guides this far in front of a feature --into [1-500]        keep guides this far inside (past the start site)of a
                         feature
-  --knum [2-20]         how many sequences similar to the guide to report --controls CONTROLS   The number or random control RNAs to generate --threads THREADS     The number of cpu threads to use --log LOG             Log file
+  --knum [2-20]         Number of sequences similar to the guide to report --controls CONTROLS   Number or random control RNAs to generate --threads THREADS     Number of cpu threads to use --restriction_enzyme_list List of sequence representing restriction enzymes --log LOG             Log file
-  --tempdir TEMPDIR     The temp file directory
+  --keeptemp            Option to keep intermediate files --tempdir TEMPDIR     The temp file directory
   -V, --version         show program's version number and exit
 ```